Skip to content

 Parameters:

-• narray (number): A hint for how many elements the table will have as a sequence.
+(number): A hint for how many elements the array part of the table will have.
+Allocates fields for [0, narray].nhash

-• nhash (number): A hint for how many other elements the table will have.
+(number): A hint for how many elements the hash part of the table will have.

 Returns: